Adult Use Cannabis Criminal History Records Checks

 When an individual completes the registration process, the individual will acknowledge that IdentoGO, the vendor for the Maine State Bureau of Identification’s applicant processes, will take and electronically submit fingerprints to the State and Federal fingerprint databases.
 This process will provide OCP a Federal Fingerprint Identity History Check, as well as a State of Maine Public Identity History Check.

-What Results from the Criminal History Records Check Make an Individual Ineligible for an Individual Identification Card?
+What Results from the Criminal History Records Check Make an Individual Ineligible to be a Principal?

-OCP will not issue an Individual Identification Card to any individual with a disqualifying drug offense, as defined by Title 28-B.
+OCP will not approve a principal with a disqualifying drug offense, as defined by Title 28-B.

 How do I Amend or Challenge the Information in an FBI Record?